By Arthur Kezian

 The removal of the infected or irritated nerve tissue (Fig.2) that lies within the root of the tooth.
 It is this infected pulp tissue that causes an eventual abscess.

-- The final step in your Los Angeles Root Canal will be the sealing of the root canal los angeles with a sterile, plastic material, called gutta percha This is done in order to prevent possible future infection.( Fig. 5)
+The final step in your Root Canal will be the sealing of the root canal with a sterile, plastic material, called gutta percha This is done in order to prevent possible future infection.( Fig. 5)

 The tooth will then possibly need a post and core and a crown in order to re-establish normal form and function.
 This decision will be based upon several additional factors.
 (Fig. 6)

-Los Angeles root canal therapy need not be uncomfortable.
+If treated early, root canals need not be uncomfortable.
 With the use of local anesthetics, the entire procedure can be totally painless.

 Sometimes when there has been long standing infection or abscess, there may be some soreness associated with the first or second root canal visit.
 If this should turn out to be true you will be given specific instructions to follow to minimize the discomfort.
 When an infection is present, it may be necessary to take an antibiotic.
 If pain should be present, analgesics may need to be prescribed.
 In either case, be sure to call your dental office if either of these problems should arise.

 Postoperative discomfort is sometimes experienced after a treatment visit.
 This is due to irritation of the bone surrounding the tooth and may range from a mild discomfort in the area to an occasional episode of considerable pain.
 This discomfort will usually maximize in approximately 48-72 hours and then subside.
 Please avoid chewing on the treated tooth for a few days.